delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Delaware Warrant Search

-A warrant is an order (aka writ) issued by a judge, justice of the peace, or magistrate authorizing a peace officer to arrest or search a person or premises.
-Warrants are necessary to prevent the infringement of an individual's constitutional right against unreasonable searches and undue invasion of privacy.
+Note: A warrant is an order (aka writ) issued by a judge, justice of the peace, or magistrate authorizing a peace officer to arrest or search a person or premises.
+Warrants are necessary to protect an individual's constitutional right against unreasonable searches and undue invasion of privacy.

 Are Warrants Public Records in Delaware?

-However, the provision of public availability under the Delaware FOIA applies only to warrants whose disclosure does not compromise the integrity of a criminal justice procedure.
-Case in point, warrants pertaining to juveniles and those containing sensitive information are not available to the public.
-Only statutorily authorized persons may view or obtain copies of confidential warrants.
+However, the Delaware FOIA provides public access only to warrants whose disclosure does not compromise the integrity of a criminal justice procedure.
+For example, warrants about juveniles and those containing sensitive information are not open to the public.
+Similarly, only statutorily authorized persons may view or obtain copies of confidential warrants.

 Types of Warrants in Delaware